 Add the command, give it a name and description like this:

-Now Pywal run automatically at each reboot and restore the last used color scheme.
-In other words, your terminal will have the colors based on your desktop background (if it was setup by pywal).
+Now Pywal runs automatically at each reboot and restore the last used color scheme.
+In other words, your terminal will have the colors based on your desktop background (if it was set up by pywal).

 Take the customization to the next level by adding the color scheme to other utilities

-In many Linux communities, people share the screenshots of their desktop.
-It’s FOSS Facebook group hosts DesktopFriday post where members share their desktops and you’ll find them using Pywal for other applications as well.
+In many Linux communities, people share the screenshots of their desktops.
+It’s FOSS Facebook group hosts DesktopFriday posts where members share their desktops and you’ll find them using Pywal for other applications as well.

 Do you like Pywal?

 I understand that not everyone is into tweaking the looks and feels of their desktop but for those who do, Pywal is an awesome utility.